magicmatteo/graduation_renamer/readme.md

 Note that each folder year should only contain the classes of which the current students would have been in.

 Note that in the below example, the database will be built off the current year (2022) which contains grade 6 photos stored in their respective class folders.
 In this example, we have the undesirable naming convention of *first_last.jpg* ie. *harry_potter.jpg*.
-This means we must pass the *--last-first* parameter when we run the app.
+This means we must answer 'n' in the menu prompt.

 ```
 project